 Article V. Officers and Their Election

-A. The officers of the Board shall be elected Directors, except the Secretary/Treasurer, who shall be University development staff in good standing.
-The officers shall consist of a Chair, a Vice Chair (as apparent Chair-elect) and a Secretary/Treasurer, who will also serve as Executive Director of the Board.
-The officers shall be elected at the Annual Meeting for a term of two years with the exception of the first Annual Meeting of 2009-2010 wherein the Chair shall be elected for a one-year term.
-The Executive Director’s term shall continue until a successor is elected.
+A. The "Officers" of the Board shall be elected Directors, except for the Secretary/Executive Director, who shall serve in an ex officio capacity and shall be the Director of the Development ofr the College of Architecture, Arts, and Humanities of Clemson University.
+The officers shall consist of a Board Chair, a Board Vice-Chair (as apparent Board Chair-elect), a Secretary/Executive Director who shall be a non-voting members of the Board and the Executive Committee, a Vice-President of Board Advancement, and a Vice-President of Alumni/Student Development.
+The Officers, except for the Secretary/Executive Director, shall be elected at Annual Meeting for a term of two years with the exception of the first Annual Meeting of 2009-2010 wherein the Board Chair shall be elected for a one-year term; provided, however, that the Secretary/Executive Director’s term shall continue as provided in Article V, Subsection (C) herein below.

-Faculty members and administrative staff, including representatives of the Clemson University Development Office, may serve as ex-officio members of the Board and Committees.
+B. Faculty members and administrative staff, including the Director of Development for the College of Architecture, Arts and Humanities of Clemson University, may serve as ex-officio non-voting members of the Board and committees, if any.

-B. A vacancy occurring in any office shall be filled by the Board of Directors at their next regular meeting or a special meeting duly called provided at least five (5) days notice is given in writing.
+D. A vacancy occurring in any office shall be filled by the Board at their next regular meeting or a special meeting duly called provided at least 5 days' notice is given in writing.

 Article VI.
 Duties of Officers